European stocks notch new highs as Daimler earnings lift carmakers | Business

 European stocks notch new highs as Daimler earnings lift carmakers

-The pan-European STOXX 600 index rose 0.3%.
-The German DAX gained 0.6% to hit an all-time high, while UK's FTSE 100 was up 0.4%.
-Global stocks stood near record highs after data showed China's economic recovery quickened sharply in the first quarter and U.S. retail sales rose by the most in 10 months in March.
+The pan-European STOXX 600 index rose 0.8%.
+Leading regional peers, Germany's DAX gained 1.3% to hit an all-time high, while UK's FTSE 100 was up 0.5%, closing at over one-year highs.
+Global stock markets scaled record highs after data showed China's economic recovery quickened sharply in the first quarter and U.S. retail sales rose by the most in 10 months in March.

-While the STOXX 600 is set for its seventh straight week of gains, the moves have been tight-ranged this week, with most European bourses holding near pre-pandemic levels.
-"A lot of the good news has been priced in," said Rupert Thompson, chief investment officer at Kingswood.
-"Equity markets are probably going to continue to trend higher but they definitely need to consolidate."
+"The good news continues to flow of both the corporate and economic fronts, after a very good start to the reporting season by the banks over the past few days.
+Now the focus becomes broader, taking in a wider range of sectors," said Chris Beauchamp, chief market analyst at IG.
+German car and truck maker Daimler rose 2.7% as higher vehicle prices and strong demand in China helped it post a better-than-expected surge in quarterly operating profit.

 Analysts expect profit for STOXX 600 companies to jump more than 55% in the first quarter after a slide of nearly 40% in the same quarter last year, according to Refinitiv IBES data.
-Meanwhile, a Reuters poll of economists showed the euro zone economy will recover at a much weaker rate this quarter than expected only a month earlier, with a slower vaccine roll-out among the biggest risks.
+Meanwhile, a Reuters poll of economists showed the euro zone economy will recover at a much weaker rate this quarter than expected only a month earlier, with a slower vaccine rollout among the biggest risks.
+Fitch on Friday said it could take at least a decade for Italy's debt-to-GDP ratio to return to its pre-COVID-19 level.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)